 These are a few pro tips that need to be mentioned or reiterated to ensure success and safety when doing a shark fishing trip on your own.

 - Chum: Use fish oil and cut bait to create a chum slick.
+Throw fresh chunks of cut bait into the water every 5 minutes or so until the sharks show up.
 You can buy pre-made Shark Chum or you can make your own.
-Either way, I do suggest buying a chum bag.
+Either way, I do suggest buying a Chum Bag

 - Time It Right: Fish during tidal changes, early mornings, or evenings.

-- Be Patient: Sharks can take time to find your bait.
+- Be Patient: Once you have your chum slick going, stay put for a while, as sharks can take time to find your bait

-- If you really want to have a better shot of guaranteed success then hire a charter captain that is experienced in shark fishing charters.
+- Shark Fishing Charter: If you really want to have a better shot of guaranteed success then hire a charter captain that is experienced in shark fishing charters.

 Common Mistakes to Avoid While Shark Fishing